 Think of it like that - true master lumberjack just with an axe will cut more trees, more efficient way and predicting the aftermaths of every tree fall, than a newbie with a top-notch chainsaw just trying to do it ASAP (omitting obvious safety issues in that case and assuming the youngling even knows how to use it).

 Interested on reading more about Ruby on Rails?
-Check another of our blog posts regarding Rails itself, as it is definitely one of the best frameworks to build an application of your dream!
+Check another of our blog posts regarding examples of apps made in RoR, as it is definitely one of the best frameworks to build an application of your dream!